-There was a time when most men would not go see a psychiatrist.
-It was better to suck it up and have a drink.
+What is Men’s Psychiatry?
+Is that a thing?
+Once upon a time, most men wouldn’t dare visit a psychiatrist.
+Better to suck it up and have a drink.
 Many of those same men have come to realize that strategy stops working.
 They may bounce from one vice to another trying to fill the void.
 A void that they cannot explain.
 Men’s issues psychiatry helps men with common conditions that have not made their way into the psychiatry bible of approved psychiatric disorders.

-Father hunger is the emotional distress felt due to a perceived as absent father figure growing up.
+Father hunger is the emotional distress felt due to a perceived absent father figure growing up.
 The father may have been physically present but emotionally unavailable.
-The father did not validate or affirm his boy growing up.
-The father may have also failed to protect the boy from ongoing abuse, and neglect.
-Worse, perhaps even physically abused, neglected, or exploited the boy through the formative years.
+He didn’t validate or affirm his boy growing up.
+Or may have also failed to protect the boy from ongoing abuse, and neglect.
+Worse, perhaps even physically abused, neglected, or exploited the boy through his formative years.

 Men with father hunger, also known as father deficit, may struggle with body insecurity, sexual orientation, inferiority complex, loneliness, or insatiability.
 Did your father walk out on you?
-Did your mother take the kids and leave?
-Did your parents’ divorce and each get a new partner and start other families?
+Or does your mother take the kids and leave?
+Your parents divorced and each found a new partner and start other families?
 Were you left feeling powerless and fending for yourself?

 In therapy, men will grieve their fatherless situation.
 Men will grow from abandonment, abuse, and neglect.
 You will learn how to establish boundaries and make wise choices.
 Are you ready to reduce your guilt, shame, and insecurity?
 Are you tired of repeating the same behavior and expecting a different result?
 Do you want to be different from your father for your son?
 Time to make a difficult decision that will change your trajectory.
 Time to stop making excuses and start living a good life.
 Now, a psychiatric mental health nurse practitioner can come to your home and provide you with the compassionate confidential care you need.